gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 ### Delays and Synchronization

-The primary Game Boy should always execute a small delay after each transfer, in order to ensure that the opponent Game Boy has enough time to prepare itself for the next transfer, that is, the Game Boy with external clock must have set its transfer start bit before
+The Game Boy generating the clock should always execute a small delay after each transfer, in order to ensure that the opponent Game Boy has enough time to prepare itself for the next transfer, that is, the Game Boy with external clock must have set its transfer start bit before